dylemma/platformer/notes/brainstorming.md

 This might also work for the "anti head-bonking" feature that Celeste has, where if you jump or dash upward into the corner of a platform, you automatically get pushed to the side and get to keep your momentum.

-# Movement Tuning

-The character feels too fast right now.
-90 units per second feels uncontrollable, especially when transitioning from a wall/fall state to the ground; the player suddenly rockets off in a direction and I find myself sprinting off the platform I just landed on.
-Need to tone it down a lot, but then the jump/wall-jump trajectories feel weird too.
-It'll end up as a whole cascading set of re-tuning.
-Probably for the best; I ought to pick the height/length values for the player's jump, then do the math to figure out what run speed / gravity / jump power numbers result in those measurements.

 # Dash

 I want a dash power like in Celeste, where the player boosts a few units in the chosen direction.